StreamersThe Undertaker

 Overview

 Warren Duncan developed the Undertaker in 1979 while experimenting with modifications to an older pattern he found in his collection.
 He replaced the original black wool body with peacock herl, which added iridescence and lifelike movement.
-The pattern has been particularly deadly on rivers throughout New Brunswick and Quebec, and has since found success with steelhead anglers in the Pacific Northwest.
+The pattern has been particularly effective on rivers throughout New Brunswick and Quebec, and has since found success with steelhead anglers in the Pacific Northwest.
 It can be tied on tube flies for increased versatility and hook options.

 Materials